Welcome to the Statesboro Art Park!

 To aid in the selection of the sculptures, the City of Statesboro formed an Art Advisory Committee consisting of five members, Kim Riner, Michael Van Wagenen, Marc Moulton, Frank D’Arcangelo, and Johnesia Lucas, who were chosen based on their expertise and artistic sensibility.

-Though the current sculpture selection took place internally, future plans for the Statesboro Art Park include a public call for sculpture submissions which the advisory committee would review for final selection.
+Though the current sculpture selection took place internally, future plans for the Statesboro Art Park include a public call for sculpture submissions, which the advisory committee would review for final selection.
 The juried event would happen biennially and coincide with the end of the current sculptures’ lease agreements.
+The Statesboro Art Advisory Committee hopes to host its first formal call for art in 2027.